 The Bridgestone Duravis M700 HD is a top pick for RVers who love to camp both at RV parks and more rustic campsites, as the tires can take on all types of weather and terrain conditions.

 The thick and deep treads provide excellent traction and water displacement to keep your wheels firmly on the ground at all times.
-In addition, twin steel belts, spiral wound nylon, and durable rubber hold strong under rough use so that they will last much longer than a standard RV tire.
+In addition, twin steel belts, spiral wound nylon, and durable rubber hold strong under rough use, so they will last much longer than a standard RV tire.

 - Excellent off-road and highway performance